hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 - uses less memmory
 - requires user to learn many commands
 - processing is faster than others
+- doesnt require graphics or high-resolution monitor

+- disadvantages
+    - user should learn many commands
+    - can be slowed to input, for new users
+    - long lines of text needs to be entered, instead of a few mouse clicks
+    - commands can be more difficult to edit
+    - more difficult to multi task
+    - very basic, and can be more of a strain to user's vision
+    - more likely to make mistakes when typing commands

 ### GUI

 - Graphical User Interface
 - involves the use of WIMP
     - Windows, Icons, Menus, Pointers
+- layout
+    - sensible use of white space
+    - information that needs attending to immediately should always be displayed in prominent position
+    - a consistent use of screens
+    - must not overload the user with information
+    - should follow the house style of the company using it
+    - information should flow in a logical order to the user

 ### Dialog Interface